canonical/is-charms-contributing-guide/CONTRIBUTING.md

-To address the second concept of `works as advertised`, when writing an integration test for business critical charms, it is not sufficient to just check that, for example, that Juju reports that running the action was succesfull.
+To address the second concept of `works as advertised`, when writing an integration test for business critical charms, it is not sufficient to just check that, for example, that Juju reports that running the action was successful.
 Additional checks need to be executed to ensure that whatever the action was intended to achieve worked.
 For charms that are not business critical, the checks can be more relaxed, such as just checking that juju reports success for the action that was triggered.